vendasta/setup-new-computer-script/README.md

 ## Tips for using the script at your own company

-This script helps new developers at Vendasta setup their laptops quicker, letting them hit the ground running.
+This script helps designers who whish to learn how to code at Vendasta setup their laptops quicker, letting them hit the ground running.
 Before, it could take 2-5 days to install and configure everything, leading to a frustrating first week.
 With this script and fast internet, the process can be done in under 30 min.

 I have tried to make this script simple and useful.
 You will want to customize the installation and configuration to match the tools and services you use at your company.